Notice

 F04

-Notifications are sent using the EDC to ensure interoperability and reliability to the CX network.
+Notifications are sent using the EDC to ensure interoperability with the CX network.

 E01

-Notifications between traceability apps need to be send out and received within a specified timeframe to minimize the negative impact of e.g. recalled serialized products/batches on the value chain.
+Notifications between traceability apps need to be sent and received within a specified timeframe to minimize the negative impact of e.g. recalled serialized products / batches on the value chain.

 Glossary